sdr-john/rsp1a-meteor/README.md

 Every time you see [NOAA] in the instructions below, it refers back to this URL.
 If you have an RTL-SDR, it would make sense to try NOAA satellite decoding first to get familiar with the process.

-This software should work but is provided “as-is” and is not currently very optimized.
+This software should work but is provided “as-is” under the MIT licence and is not currently very optimized.
 I am happy to receive feedback and suggestions on how it might be improved.

 MY HARDWARE SETUP: